 It all started when...

 Pastors Terry and Carol Helseth took a group of like-minded people on a journey to plant River of Life Lutheran Church.
-In 1996, after being impacted by John Wimber and the Anaheim Vineyard conferences, Terry and Carol found their clan and joined the Vineyard Association of Churches and the Vineyard Great Falls began.
+Then in 1996, after being impacted by John Wimber and the Anaheim Vineyard conferences, Terry and Carol found their clan and joined the Vineyard Association of Churches and the Vineyard Great Falls began.

 Fast forward to today...